“Katz’s world-of animals and humans and their combined generosity of spirit-is a place you’re glad you’ve been.”-The Boston Globe

 “With wisdom and grace, Katz unlocks the canine soul and the complicated wonders that lie within and offers powerful insights to anyone who has ever struggled with, and loved, a troubled animal.”-John Grogan, author of Marley & Me

-Jon Katz has written twenty-two books: eight novels, one collection of short stories, and thirteen works of nonfiction-including Soul of a Dog, Izzy & Lenore, Dog Days, A Good Dog,The Dogs of Bedlam Farm, and The Second Chance Dog.
+Jon Katz has written twenty-three books: eight novels, one collection of short stories, and fourteen works of nonfiction-including Saving Simon, Soul of a Dog, Izzy & Lenore, Dog Days, A Good Dog,The Dogs of Bedlam Farm, and The Second Chance Dog.
 Katz is also a photographer and the author of two children’s books, Meet the Dogs of Bedlam Farm and Lenore Finds a Friend.
 He has written for The New York Times, The Wall Street Journal, Slate, Rolling Stone, and the AKC Gazette.
 He has worked for CBS News, The Boston Globe, The Washington Post, and The Philadelphia Inquirer.

 Katz lives on Bedlam Farm in upstate New York with his wife, the artist Maria Wulf; his dogs, Lenore, Frieda, and Red; his donkeys, Simon, Lulu, and Fanny; and his barn cats, Mother and Minnie.